rohitralhan/RHSSOIntegADGitLDAP/README.md

 </ul>
 <p><img src="https://github.com/rohitralhan/RHSSOIntegADGitLDAP/blob/main/images/ad-setup.png" alt="AD Setup" /></p>
 <ul>
-<li>Once you the screen reloads scroll to the bottom and click <strong>Synchronize all users</strong> button.
+<li>Once the screen reloads scroll to the bottom and click <strong>Synchronize all users</strong> button.
 This will synchronize all the user from AD and you should see a message similar to the one below.</li>
 </ul>
 <p><img src="https://github.com/rohitralhan/RHSSOIntegADGitLDAP/blob/main/images/sync-all.png" alt="Sync All Users" /></p>
 <ul>